 A practical exploration of the materials, elements, and techniques used in the modern apparel and fashion industry.
 Topics include natural and man-made fibers, yarns, textile structures such as knits and woven fabrics, garment structure, practical and decorative trims, and surface design (printing, dyeing, and embellishment).
 Geared to students of fashion design and design professionals interested in understanding the "how" as well as the "why" of textiles, this course covers the aspects of the design and manufacture of apparel and accessories.

 Learn to work with a retail buyer or become one yourself.
 This course is essential for managers, retail business owners, and manufacturer's account representatives.
 Topics include open to buys, cumulative markups, shortages, vendor analysis, and stock sales.
 Students learn to buy or communicate with buyers on their level and complete practical and realistic assignments.
-Bring a calculator to the first class.

 This course provides a foundation in fashion marketing strategy within a global context.
 Students learn marketing terminology and concepts through analysis of target markets, of the global marketplace, of branding communication, and of the development of integrated marketing programs within the fashion industry.
 Students investigate the theoretical and practical underpinnings of marketing design and learn to build profitable customer relationships.
 The class examines the process of product planning, pricing, promotion, and distribution, with a focus on global resources, opportunities, and challenges.
 Students examine the role of marketing in a global business organization, learn the components of a formal marketing plan, and gain a strategic skill set related to marketing management, financial analysis, developing markets, and innovative problem solving.